-These are Civil War letters of David S. Scott, Co.
+The David S. Scott Papers contain the Civil War letters of David S. Scott, Co.
 H, 8th Indiana Infantry, written to Kate Missimer in Lycoming County, Pennsylvania.
-The letters, from Pilot Knob, Black River, Van Buren, and Oregon County, Missouri concern camp life and the campaign of the Army of Southeastern Missouri.
+The letters, from Pilot Knob, Black River, Van Buren, and Oregon County, Missouri, concern camp life and the campaign of the Army of Southeastern Missouri.

 Shannon County, Missouri Records, 1958-1915 (R1415)

 The collection consists of tax and deed documents for a variety of people living in Shannon County during the 19th and early 20th century, including Robert I. Davis the proprietor of the Rose Cliff Hotel which was located on the Current River.